deecc/deecc.github.io/_portfolio/portfolio-1.md

 excerpt: "These are the R and Python codes that I have developed in the course Applied Statistics: Machine Learning Methods and Causal Inference in Economic Analysis course with my colleagues Sonia Asto and Nicole Linares."
 collection: Codes
 ---
-[The gender wage gap](https://github.com/deecc/AS/tree/main/The%20gender%20wage%20gap)  : This scraper was created for the webpage of the [Contraloria General del Peru](https://appbp.contraloria.gob.pe/BuscadorCGR/Informes/Avanzado.html).
-We have created a function to extract criminal reports for a given year-region in Peru.
+[The gender wage gap](https://github.com/deecc/AS/tree/main/The%20gender%20wage%20gap)  : En este codigo se analiza la ecuacion mincer usando la data de March Supplement of the U.S. Current Population Survey (2015)

 [Lasso](https://github.com/deecc/AS/tree/main/Lasso-data%20splitting) : sdad